 - Uncle Julio’s Mexican

 If you're on a budget, fear not.
-The entrances to The Wheel, Sea Life, and Madame Tussaud's are all in the same building, known as The Wheelhouse.
+The entrances to The Wheel, Sea Life, and Madame Tussaud's Wax Museum are all in the same building, known as The Wheelhouse.
 There is a small food hall and a small arcade.
-The Wheelhouse Market includes local favorites Tin and Taco as well as Brick and Fire Pizza.
-There is a bar here too, so it is easy to make a relatively affordable date night.
+The Wheelhouse Market includes Brick and Fire Pizza and Let's Jess Bake.
+There is a bar here too, and snack kiosks around, so it is easy to make a relatively affordable date night.